skip to main content

 8.1 Data Protection Claims

-The data protection supervisory authority for private controllers and federal authorities in Switzerland is the Federal Data Protection and Information Commissioner (FDPIC).
+The data protection supervisory authority for private controllers and federal bodies in Switzerland is the Federal Data Protection and Information Commissioner (FDPIC).

 9. Use of the Website